 - African Heritage Charity

 That same year, after having competed in Big Brother Africa, Wicknell is said to have donated a VW Beetle and paid 3 years worth of tuition for Maneta Mazanhi.
-There were rumours that the two were an item and in a relationship, however Wicknell denied this at the time.
+There were rumors that the two were an item and in a relationship, however, Wicknell denied this at the time.